Planning a trip to the UK? There are some gorgeous places to visit but there are a few things you need to know before you visit the UK!

 Budget chain hotels:

-You can save a lot of money by sticking to the budget chains such as Travelodge and Premier Inn.
-You can often find hotels in the city centres and, if you book in advance, you can pay as little as £20.
+You can save a lot of money by sticking to budget chains such as Travelodge and Premier Inn.
+You can often find hotels in the city centers and, if you book in advance, you can pay as little as £20.

 For family travelers, hotels and motels can be very expensive.
 Cottages and rooms are great for families on holidays.
-The Large Cottages with Indoor Pool and Games Room in the UK makes it an even greater choice for families and groups.
+The Large Cottages with Indoor Pool and Games Room in the UK make it an even greater choice for families and groups.
 Families love to enjoy fun activities and games in the pool.
-In-house pool cottages are a great thing to teach your children swimming and make memories.
-It is also great for those who don’t want to lose their privacy in family or friends.
+In-house pool cottages are a great thing to teach your children to swim and make memories.
+It is also great for those who don’t want to lose their privacy with family or friends.
 The rent of large cottages with indoor pool and game room are way too high but worth their prices.

-These cottages are great for partying and fun activities, facilities here are more than any expensive hotel.
+These cottages are great for partying and fun activities, and the facilities here are more than any expensive hotel.
 There is enough room for children and adults for different fun activities.
-There cannot be any other better choice if you are an old school lover and love activities such as outdoor BBQ or bonfire etc.
+There cannot be any other better choice if you are an old-school lover and love activities such as outdoor BBQ or bonfire etc.

 Getting around the UK